heavyblotto/memorativa/docs/i-vision.md

 **Against Ars Memorativa**

 The classical Art of Memory relies upon an elaborate mnemonic system of locations and imagery to effect an automatic recall of the desired "memory" to be stored.
 The danger, as related by people such as doctors (who employ the method during medical school in order to memorize the vast amounts of information required) is that the memories become hard to "update", and the overall memory structure is stuck and automatic.
-Such mechanicalization of thinking can diminish other capacities if over-extended.
+Such mechanization of thinking can diminish other capacities if over-extended.

 ### 1.8.
 The Glass Bead Game